erwanm/tdc-tools/README.md

 # tdc-tools
-Tools for manipulating Tabular Document-Concept format
+Tools for representing and manipulating data in the Tabular Document-Concept format

 # Overview